Harryoung/Quadrotor_VelocityControl_DDPG/README.md

 The reward consists of three parts: the energy cost, healthy_reward (const 0 according to the code, something wrong?) and the velocity difference computed by Manhaton Distance.
 The scale factor of v_diff they use is 0.001, maybe too small I think.

-Another important thing is that the next expected velocity is actually in the local coordinate according to the code!
+Another important thing is that **the next expected velocity is actually in the local coordinate according to the code**!
-This is so frustrating, and I think I need to open an issue there.
+This is so frustrating, and I think I need to **open an issue there**.
 In this edition, I plan to update the v_diff by treating the next expected velocity as in the local coordinate.
 Now the code is running...

+# BUG
+Oh my GOD!
+I found a stupid bug in my code!
+Now I think maybe the bug caused my quadrotor to fall down!  ╮(╯﹏╰）╭